carbonXIII/PomodoroApp/README.md

 ### Team Contribution
 - [Ishaan Bhattacharya / ishaanb555](https://github.com/ishaanb555) - - Completed user story 002 for creating a sign up page, Made 1/2 of the demonstration video showing user story 2 and the passing of manual Tests associated with it.
 Explored using expresso in the future instead of creating manual tests.
-- [Jordan Richards / thefinalstarman](https://github.com/thefinalstarman) - - Finished up the rest of the code for user story 1, including wiring the task detail and timer screens.
-Wrote tests for most of the requirements.
+- [Jordan Richards / thefinalstarman](https://github.com/thefinalstarman) - - Finished up pause/skip button functionality for user story 007.
 - [Kevin Perez / KaeWing](https://github.com/KaeWing) - - Completed most of story 11 which requires some sort of notification system to be implemented once the timer is done.
 Will have to revise again once app is further in development.
 - [Kimberly Szekely / Kimberly Szekely](https://github.com/KimberlySzekely) - - Continued user story 5 to match current implemented UI.
 Started user story 16 to have a dark mode that matched the currently implemented UI.
 - [Timothy Phillips / Timothy-Phillips](https://github.com/Timothy-Phillips) - - Explored methods for integration with Google Calendar and Trello (User Story 004).
 Established framework for adjustable timers (User Story 006).
 Produced and edited demonstration videos.